Location: Bingley, West Yorkshire

 Borehole Water Treatment System

-A filtration/ treatment system was installed, comprising sediment, pH treatment and a catalytic reduction for iron and manganese.
-This treated the supply slowly feeds a 10,000-litre water storage tank.
-From this tank, water is being pumped via a duplex particle filter followed by an ultraviolet unit to eliminate any bacterial contamination.
+We installed a filtration and treatment system that includes sediment filtration, pH treatment, and catalytic reduction for iron and manganese.
+This system slowly feeds a 10,000-litre water storage tank.
+From this tank, we pump water through a duplex particle filter, followed by an ultraviolet unit, to eliminate bacterial contamination.

 Borehole Pump Lift